-Revision (3) of this supersedes revision (2).
-In this revision, updates are made on the application process for removal of limitations and proficiency checks, requirements for Class B UAPL, and recommended study guides for UAPL theory test.
+Revision (4) of this AC supersedes revision (3).
+In this revision, updates are made on the typical processing time of a UAPL application, requirements for Class B UAPL refresher training, and taxonomy of UAPL theory test learning outcomes.

 EFFECTIVE DATE